My dream brain seemed to be getting the best of me this week. Just as I’d drift off to sleep a voice softly whispered …

 I need to recognize the good that is happening right here every single day.

 Eventually the world will see the work that we do too.

 And I will probably wish to be back here.

 So I’m going to go bra-less tomorrow.
 Shake things up a little bit.

-The Instead of Letting Go of Your Dream Try This by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+Instead of Letting Go of Your Dream Try This by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.